Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 - **Fields retrieval**: Solr stored only DBID, id and version fields; in search results we want to be able to retrieve also other fields (e.g. name, title, LID, PATH)
 - **Highlighting**: highlighted snippets are built using the fields stored value(s)
-- **Clustering**: runtime clusters generation use the fields stored value(s), as well
+- **Clustering**: runtime clusters generation use the fields stored value(s)
 - **Fingerprint**: the Fingerprint (custom) SearchComponent returns the (stored value of the) MINHASH field computed from the text content associated with a given document
 - **Text Content Management**: this is strictly connected with how the _ContentTracker_ works.
-See this [ADR](../trackers/00001-content-tracker.md) for a detailed exaplanation about the text content lifecycle in SearchServices.
+See this [ADR](../trackers/00001-content-tracker.md) for a detailed explanation about the text content lifecycle in SearchServices.

 ### Read/Write Path on Solr Content Store
 Every time a search request involves one of the points listed in the previous section we need to interact